Riteshgpt11/Spring-Boot-Web-Application-on-AWS-Cloud/infrastructure/aws/cloudformation/README.md

   and other mentioned parameters in the `ec2-parameters.json` and `IAM-parameters.json` files.

 ### Instruction to create a stack
-  * Navigate to cloudformation directory and run the below command
+  * Navigate to cloudformation directory and run the below command in the given order:
+    Path: `cd infrastructure/aws/cloudformation/`

+    Execution example: `./create-csye6225-IAM-cloudformation-stack.sh roleName`

-    `cd infrastructure/aws/cloudformation/`
+    Path: `cd infrastructure/aws/cloudformation/`

-    `./create-csye6225-cloudformation-stack.sh rolestack ec2stack`
+    Execution example: `./create-csye6225-cloudformation-stack.sh ec2stack`

-   The above command creates two separate stacks, one for IAM roles, policies and profiles and another stack to creates other AWS resources. `The instance profile created in rolestack which will be imported in ec2stack`
+   The above command creates two separate stacks, the first creates IAM roles, policies and profiles and the other cerates a  stack with AWS resources.
+The instance profile created in rolestack will be imported in ec2stack.

 ### Instruction to delete a stack
    * Navigate to cloudformation directory and run the below command

-        `cd infrastructure/aws/cloudformation/`
+    Path:  `cd infrastructure/aws/cloudformation/`

-        `./delete-csye6225-cloudformation-stack.sh ec2stack rolestack`
+    Execution example:  `./delete-csye6225-cloudformation-stack.sh ec2stack`

-        `NOTE: since ec2stack contains a value that is imported from rolestack template, first ec2stack template should be deleted and then the rolestack template`
+*NOTE: since ec2stack contains a value that is imported from rolestack template, first ec2stack template will be deleted and then the rolestack template.

-        The script will `disable` termination protection on `EC2 instance` and then delete the stack along with the resources
+The script will `disable` termination protection on `EC2 instance`, as it was previously 'enabled' in the creation stack and then delete the stack along with the other resources(security groups, hosted zones etc).